Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 To access public transport information on the go, download the free PTV app for Android and iOS!

 The PTV mobile apps allow you to view service times, use the journey planner, set your favourite stops and find myki top up locations throughout Victoria.
-The apps now include real time information for bus, tram and disruptions.
+The apps now include real time information for metropolitan trains, trams and bus.

 For more information on the apps including download links and user guides, see Mobile apps.

-Services run approximately every 12 minutes 10am - 9pm Thursday to Saturday, and 10am - 6pm Sunday to Wednesday.
+Services run approximately every 12 minutes 10am to 9pm Thursday to Saturday, and 10am to 6pm Sunday to Wednesday.

 For timetable and route information, see City Circle tram.

-You can get public transport information in languages other than English by calling the translated phone lines.
-For more information, see Information in other languages.
+You can get public transport information in languages other than English by calling the translated phone lines or download information from Languages.

 See visitmelbourne.com for a full list of things to see and do in Melbourne.